viruscamp/vue-cli-plugin-auto-import-tags/ReadMe.md

 # vue-cli-plugin-auto-import-tag
 Auto import vue components by tags.
-Should be used along with using [babel-plugin-import](https://github.com/ant-design/babel-plugin-import) or [babel-plugin-transform-imports](https://github.com/viruscamp/babel-plugin-transform-imports/tree/babel-7).
+It should be used along with [babel-plugin-transform-imports](https://github.com/viruscamp/babel-plugin-transform-imports/tree/babel-7) or [babel-plugin-import](https://github.com/ant-design/babel-plugin-import).

+This lib is in alpha stage.
 USE ON YOUR OWN RISK.
 WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES.

 Currently, you cannot use it with babel-plugin-import, due to some bugs (maybe related to babel-plugin-import).